Skip to content

 TypeExample

-Batch attachmentInternal payment summary, transfer list, finance worksheet, or supporting PDF.
+Batch attachmentInternal payment summary, transfer list, payment worksheet, or supporting PDF.

-Custom fieldPayment period, bank reference, project code, or other internal finance information.
+Custom fieldPayment period, bank reference, project code, or other internal payment information.

 Whether these fields are required depends on your company configuration.